 Wild game meat is a local, free-range, healthy food source that can be ethically and sustainably harvested.
 It also provides a closer connection between people and their food.
 Use this graphic to show customers how game meat stacks up nutritionally to store-bought meats.

-Link to this Bowhunting 360 article: Bowhunting: A Safe and Healthy Sport
+Link to this Bowhunters United article: Bowhunting: A Safe and Healthy Sport

 Bowhunters contribute to conservation through a federal excise tax.
 This graphic shows how hunters provide revenues that support state and federal wildlife management programs, which control and manage wildlife populations.

-Link to these Bowhunting 360 articles: Congratulate Yourself: Sportsmen Fund Outdoor Recreation’s Future and What Fuels Conservation?
-Bowhunters Like You.
+Link to these Bowhunters United articles: Congratulate Yourself: Sportsmen Fund Outdoor Recreation’s Future and Get Involved Now in Wildlife Conservation.

 5. THE 7-MONTH PLAN: BEGINNER TO BOWHUNTER BY FALL